Climate of Romania

 The climate of Romania is continental, transitioning into humid subtropical (locally often "warm oceanic" or "Pontic") on the eastern coast, influenced by polar intrusions, and therefore characterized by harsh winters.
 The mountain ranges of the Carpathian arc have a cool mountain climate with high humidity throughout the year.

 Rainfall, although adequate throughout the country, decreases from west to east and from mountains to plains.
 Some mountainous areas receive more than 1010 mm of precipitation each year.
-Annual precipitation averages about 635 mm in central Transylvania, 521 mm at Iaşi in Moldavia, and only 381 mm at Constanţa on the Black Sea.
+Annual precipitation averages about 635 mm in central Transylvania, 521 mm at Iași in Moldavia, and only 240 mm at Sulina on the Black Sea.